Definition and Usage

 The object-fit

-property specifies how the content of a replaced element—such as an image or video—should be resized to fit its container, based on the container’s width and height.
+property specifies how the content (object) of a replaced element, such as an image or video, is fitted within the specified content-box

 and <video>